disrupt-epic/memenite/README.md

 This tool is completely free and opensource.
 Why batch?
 It works.
 It's user friendly, convenient, easy for anyone to learn, edit and make improvements.

+### Using:

-Drag main folder to Desktop.
+Drag main folder to Desktop
+Run 'Run me.bat'
+Select choice

 ### Menu:
 ![memenite](https://i.snipboard.io/kn9Plm.jpg)